jamesabel/convert_json_serializable/readme.md

 ## Problem ##
 Not all Python objects are serializable by the JSON module.
-Writing your own `default` function and passing it into JSON `dump` or `dumps` allows you to convert your object to something that is JSON serializable using a method that is acceptable to you.
+Writing your own `default` function and passing it into JSON `dump` or `dumps` allows you to convert your object to something that is JSON serializable.

+Note: This converts values but not keys.
+Keys must still be strings (as required by JSON).

 ## Example Output ##
 This example uses enum.Enum and decimal.Decimal types.
 The native Python